flutter/flutter/specs/apis.md

     Element createElement(String tagName); // shorthand

     ElementConstructor registerElement(ElementRegistration options); // O(N) in number of outstanding elements with that tag name to be upgraded
+    // if you call registerElement() with an object that was created by
+    // registerElement(), it just returns the object after registering it,
+    // rather than creating a new constructor

     ScriptElement? currentScript; // O(1) // returns the <script> element currently being executed if any, and if it's in this module; else null
   }